 What makes Liz’s accomplishments even more impressive is that she recently celebrated her third year sober and in recovery.
 After struggling with alcoholism, an addiction to stimulant medication, and an eating disorder, Liz is now working to connect others with the treatment resources that helped her turn her life around.

-She is grateful for the many ways her life has changed since seeking treatment, but says regaining the trust of the people closest to her has been the biggest blessing.
+She is grateful for the many ways her life has changed since seeking treatment but says regaining the trust of the people closest to her has been the biggest blessing.
 “It sounds so simple, but trust is so profound,” she said.
 “You do not realize how important it is until it is gone.
 I have meaningful friendships today inside and outside of recovery.
-I am independent and take ownership for my life and actions.
+I am independent and take ownership of my life and actions.
 I truly feel good about the woman I am today.”

 Recently, Liz generously offered some tips to help those in recovery learn to better manage their time.